Higher Laminations and Affine Buildings: Introduction

 \begin{enumerate} \item The general philosophy of cluster algebras and the duality conjectures of Fock and Goncharov lead us to expect that the cluster complex associated to $\A_{G,S}$ embeds inside the space of laminations for the space $\X_{\vG,S}$, where $\vG$ is the Langlands dual of $G$.
 This gives a parameterization of all cluster variables and all clusters.
 This is of interest because higher Teichmuller spaces give many examples of cluster algebras of rather general (and sometimes mysterious) type and also include many well-studied cases (for example, most finite mutation type cluster algebras as well as the elliptic $E_7$ and $E_8$ algebras).

 \item In fact, one expects more: laminations should parameterize atomic/canonical bases for the cluster algebras.
-These have not been constructed, but are of interest in physics, where they correspond with line operators \cite{GMN1}.
-Higher laminations are also related to the spectral networks defined in \cite{GMN2}.
+These are of interest in physics, where they correspond with line operators \cite{GMN1}.
+Higher laminations are also related to the spectral networks: in \cite{GMN1}, the authors conjecture that there are spectral networks associated to each cluster in the cluster algebra and that passage through ``saddle connections'' corresponds with mutation in cluster algebras.
+This would mean that the space of higher laminations, whose piecewise-linear structure encodes the cluster complex, should be in bijection with spectral networks.
+There is strong evidence of this in the case $G=SL_2$ from the Hubbard-Mazur theorem.
+A more precise relationship is conjectured in \cite{KNPS}: they say that spectral networks arise from $\pi_1$-equivariant harmonic maps to buildings.
+We believe that the correct buildings to map to come from our construction of higher laminations.

+Recent work on canonical bases in cluster algebras includes \cite{GHKK}.
+Another interesting application of spectral networks and cluster algebras in mirror symmetry has been the work of \cite{BS}, which relates spaces of quadratic differentials and spaces of stability conditions.

 \item A better understanding of the structure of the cluster algebra on the space $\A_{G,S}$ should in particular lead to a better understanding of its symmetries.
 These symmetries are expected to be a higher analogue of the mapping class group.
 One of our motivations for a geometric definition of laminations was to obtain some understanding of the higher mapping class group.
 It is possible that higher laminations can be used as a tool to study of the higher mapping class group and its dynamics in the way that laminations are used to study the mapping class group.